pymt-lab/pymt_prms_streamflow/README.rst

 .. code::

-  conda create -n pymt python=3.6 conda activate pymt
+  conda create -n pymt python=3
+  source activate pymt

 Once the `conda-forge` channel has been enabled, `pymt` can be installed with: